spangen87/locksmith-booking/README.md

 [Back to top](#contents)
 ### Wireframes
 Before I started the project I did some wireframes to give me some visuals of what I wanted.
 This was of big help when I started developing.
 The wireframes and the live version differs some, and there is some more features in the live version that came up along the way.
-It takes some time to do these.
+It took some time to do these.
 But it will save alot of time in the devloping process if you have a picture of how you want it to look in the end.
 ![Index](static/images/readme_images/Index.png)
 ![Booking when signed in](static/images/readme_images/Booking%2C%20when%20signed%20in.png)
 ![Booking when logged out](static/images/readme_images/Booking%2C%20when%20not%20signed%20in.png)